June 17, 2019

 Having a classmate as your support system in higher education can make all the difference in earning your degree.
 Martin shared, “[Our friendship has] made this experience so much richer while we both complete our education.
 I couldn’t have done it without James’s help, and of course, with God’s help.”
 Without BYU-Pathway Worldwide, James and Martin never would have had the chance to meet from halfway across the world and forge a lifelong friendship.

 Do you have any friends or family members who could join you on your journey of higher education?
-Share this article with at least one friend, and invite them to participate in courses this fall, which begins September 16, 2019!
+Share this article with at least one friend, and invite them to participate in courses next semester!